ngOfficeUIFabric/ng-officeuifabric/docs/guides/GULP-TASKS.md

 If you specify the argument `--watch` it will setup watchers and open Chrome for debugging.

 Karma also runs *Istanbul* for generation of a code coverage report.

-### `gulp browser-sync`
-This task used for automatic browser refresh when you change something under demo folder.

-Runs [browser-sync](https://github.com/BrowserSync/browser-sync) in a static mode with default port of 3000.
-After run it opens browser window with url pointed to `http://localhost:3000/`.
-After that you need to open your demo by using mentioned url, such as `http://localhost:3000/src/components/icon/demo/index.html`, you will see a message at the top right corner `Connected to BrowserSync`.
-Now you can write you demo, save your assets (css, js, ts) and browser will be automatically refreshed.

 ### `gulp transpile-ts`